B-296/acnh/README.md

-# acnh
+# Animal Crossing: New Horizons Wiki
-An Animal Crossing: New Horizons wiki-style site.
+By B-296